CUWiCS/cuwics.github.io/_posts/2016/2017-02-24-PaperlessPost.markdown

 ![Flyer]({{ site.url }}/assets/blog2016/PaperlessPost.jpg)

-Thank you to all the students who joined us but also to Paperless Post for hosting us!
+Thank you to all the students who joined us but also to Paperless Post for hosting!

 Be sure to [**sign up**][mailinglist] for our mailing list to find out more about interesting events and opportunities at WiCS!